-CCTV has had a profound impact on crime prevention and detection, and is never out of the news for long.
-The UK leads the way inthe application of CCTV and its use is wide-ranging, encompassing facial-recognition technology, remote video monitoring, video smoke detection, mobile systems and Automatic Number Plate Recognition as well as many other functions.
+Video Surveillance Systems (VSS) have had a profound impact on crime prevention and detection, and is never out of the news for long.
+The UK leads the way inthe application of VSS and its use is wide-ranging, encompassing facial-recognition technology, remote video monitoring, video smoke detection, mobile systems and Automatic Number Plate Recognition as well as many other functions.

 Significant improvements have been made in recent years in terms of image quality and the sector is moving towards digital and networked systems as technology progresses.
 The section encourages debate on new developments and concerns, such as digital video evidence and facilitating communication protocols between different manufacturers’ products.
 In doing so it seeks to ensure that all stakeholder interests are represented including: security companies, users, the Police, inspectorates and insurers.
 The section also works with Government on these issues.

-CCTV must be operated responsibly in order to respect citizens’ rights and maintain public confidence.
+VSS must be operated responsibly in order to respect citizens’ rights and maintain public confidence.
 Laws such as the Data Protection Act have an important role to play in achieving this.
-BSIA CCTV companies drive best practice in this area and can provide advice on how CCTV users can adhere to the relevant legislation.
+BSIA VSS companies drive best practice in this area and can provide advice on how VSS users can adhere to the relevant legislation.

 Summary of the changes between BS 8418:2003 and BS 8418:2010 – a guide

 BS8418 underwent a revision in 2010.
 This revision includes some more detailed requirements and recommendations in the area of design, installation, commissioning and system integrity.

 This guide will give an easy clause by clause basis of the changes made.

 This code of practice provides recommendations for the maintenance of video surveillance systems used in security applications.
 It has been utilised by many organisations to implement a maintenance programme to video surveillance systems installed in accordance with recognised standards.

 VSS Handbook and Logbook for Installed Surveillance Systems